 I like to think of myself as a thoroughly modern missy who moves with the times and rolls with the changes but come on - who doesn’t get a little sentimental and wistful at times?
 Who doesn’t come over all warm and fuzzy when they catch a re-run of a TV show they used to watch with their mum after school?
 Who doesn’t feel gooey when they bite into a cookie that tastes just like the ones Grandma used to make?

-I know I bubble over with excitement when I come across my teen crushes, whose posters used to adorn my walls, and my friends and I are always laughing about stories from our school days - which admittedly are a lot more in the distant past than we’d like to admit!
-Anything that reminds us of our childhood, teenage years and early adulthood immediately transports us to a time when things were simpler, less stressful, and way more fun - or so we like to think anyway!
+I know I bubble over with excitement when I flick through a magazine or switch on the TV and come across one of my (many) teen crushes, whose posters used to adorn my walls.
+And my friends and I are always laughing about stories from our school days - which admittedly are a lot more in the distant past than we’d like to admit (weren't the Nineties just ten years ago???)
+Anything that reminds us of our childhood, teenage years and early adulthood immediately transports us to a time when things were simpler; less stressful, and way more fun - or so we like to think anyway!

 But whatever the past may or may not have been, anything that makes you happy and lighthearted cannot be a bad thing.
-That’s why I don’t regard nostalgia as sentimental hogwash but yummy and warming comfort food to enliven an often tired and weary soul.
+That’s why I don’t regard nostalgia as sentimental hogwash but yummy and warming comfort food to enliven an often tired, weary and jaded soul.
 And when you think that the word is derived from the Greek nostos meaning to return home, you realize how apt it is.
-Especially for me; a Brit chick who now lives the States, I have a yearning not just for times gone by but for all things British that remind me of the place in which I grew up.
+Especially for me; a Brit chick who now lives the States, I have a yearning not just for times gone by, but for all things British that remind me of the place in which I grew up and still refer to as 'home.'

-Don’t get me wrong - I like the here and now; I like where I am at this stage in my life.
-But if there was a time machine which could transport you back to a simpler time for an hour or so, then I'm so in that thing!
+Don’t get me wrong - I like the here and now; I like where I am at this stage in my life, and I'm grateful for the advancements in technology and medicine that we have now.
+But if there was a time machine which could transport you back to a simpler time for an hour or so (OK, maybe more like a month or so) then I'm so in that thing!
 The past is great but the best in life is yet to come…

 Have fun reminiscing!